armory/docs-cdaas/content/en/cd-as-a-service/_index.md

   Use Armory CD-as-a-Service to continuously deliver your apps to your Kubernetes clusters.
 CD-as-a-Service (CDaaS) integrates with external automation tools like GitHub and Jenkins so you can create your own CI/CD pipelines.
 ---

-Armory CD-as-a-Service is a single control plane that enables deployment to multiple Kubernetes clusters using CD-as-a-Service's secure, one-way agents.
-These agents enable multi-cluster orchestration and advanced deployment strategies, such as canary and blue/green, for your apps.
+Armory CD-as-a-Service is a single control plane that enables deployment to multiple Kubernetes clusters using CD-as-a-Service's secure agents.
+These agents facilitate multi-cluster orchestration and advanced deployment strategies, such as canary and blue/green, for your apps.

 (insert Nicole's graphic)